shriku-o/Spotify_Genre_Analysis/README.md

 <iframe src="assets/danceability_vs_energy.html" width="800" height="600" frameborder="0"></iframe>

-* **Interpretation:** This scatter plot maps the relationship between danceability and energy across tracks.
+This scatter plot maps the relationship between danceability and energy across tracks.
 While there is a dense cluster of tracks possessing both high energy and high danceability, the overall distribution suggests a moderate positive association, indicating that highly energetic tracks frequently—but not always—lend themselves well to dancing.

 <iframe src="assets/valence_by_genre.html" width="800" height="600" frameborder="0"></iframe>